Orkney Time Travel:

 Viking food is included, but please bring a bottle of water and an extra snack should you get hungry on the way.

-Ferry ticket to Hoy and bus transport back to the pier is included in the price.
+Bus transport back to the pier is included in the price.

 Where?